-The Company manages its liquidity risk by ensuring that there is sufficient liquidity to meet short-term business requirements, after taking into account the Company's holdings of cash.
-The Company's cash and cash equivalents are primarily invested in bank accounts, bankers' acceptances, and Guaranteed Investment Certificates ("GIC"), which are available on demand.
+The Company manages its liquidity risk by ensuring, as far as possible, that there is sufficient liquidity to meet short-term business requirements, after taking into account the Company's holdings of cash.
+The Company's cash and cash equivalents are primarily invested in bank accounts, bankers' acceptances, and US government treasury bills, which are available on demand.

 Contractual commitments that the Company is obligated to pay in future years are discussed above in "Commitments".
 Accounts payable and accrued liabilities require payment within one year.
+See also the discussion above under "Liquidity and Capital Resources".